ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S1B-docker-02-container-basic-operations/README.md

 docker start mycont && docker container ls
 ```

-- Connect to the interactive shell of running `mycont` container and `exit` afterwards.
+- Connect to the interactive shell of the running `mycont` container and `exit` afterwards.

 ```bash
 docker exec -it mycont bash